pipelight/doc.pipelight/guide/cli.md

 Under the hood,
 every command checks if hooks are enabled.
-If something isn't working on a fresh directory.
+If git-hooks are not working on a fresh directory.
 At least run:

 ```bash
 pipelight ls